jacobISU/ASCII-Pokemon/README.md

 # ASCII Pokemon

 ## About
-This was a fun project for my Advanced Programming Techniques class in college using C and C++.
+This was a fun project for my Advanced Programming Techniques class (CS 327) in college using C and C++.

 **Disclosure**: All code in the final project is not my own, as it was a semester project with checkpoint milestones.
 However, all features and data structures were implemented by me throughout the project.

 ## Running the Source Code
-I used VSCode and MinGW to run this project on Windows.
+I used Visual Studio Code and MinGW to run this project on Windows.
 It was originally run on Unix, but I changed it to run on Windows for convenience.

 ### Step 1: Install MinGW
 Download MinGW (a native Windows port of the GNU Compiler Collection (GCC)) from [here](https://sourceforge.net/projects/mingw/).
 You need this because you will need to install the following libraries from it to run the program on Windows: